Whotakesmyname/15-466-f21-base2/README.md

 How Your Asset Pipeline Works:

-1. models and scene data are read by the provided python scripts from Blender project file to .pnct and .scene
+1. Models and scene data are read by the provided python scripts from Blender project file to .pnct and .scene.
-2. textures are processed by `pack_textures.py` from .jpg to uncompressed binary data (`NTFC.tex`)
+2. Textures are processed by `pack_textures.py` from .jpg to uncompressed binary data (`NTFC.tex`).
+3. Meshes and scene are loaded in a normal manner.
+One another shader is written to utilize the textures to render Earth in a dynamic alternation of day and night

+**NOTE:** To successfully execute the modified makefile, you will need Python modules **numpy** and **Pillow**, which have been listed in `scenes/requirements.txt`.

 How To Play: